ecole5/ocr/README.md

-# Document Processing with Cloudra Private AI
+# Document Processing with Cloudera Private AI

 This repository demonstrates how to extract text from PDFs using both classical OCR techniques (Tesseract) and locally running vision-based LLMs (Ollama) on Cloudera AI.
 It provides ready-to-use runtime images for deployment in the Cloudera AI Workbench.